Cooking oil is one of the most useful ingredients in your kitchen. It can be used for everything from deep frying to sauteing and even baking.

 How do I know when the oil is ready to throw away?

-When you’re cooking with oil, it’s important to know when the oil is ready to be thrown away.
+When you’re cooking with oil, it’s essential to know when the oil is ready to be thrown away.

-You’ll know your cooking oil has gone bad if it smells rancid or if it turns dark brown instead of golden brown when you fry foods in it.
+You’ll know your cooking oil has gone wrong if it smells rancid or if it turns dark brown instead of golden brown when you fry foods in it.

-In this article, we’ll take an in-depth look at what you need to know about disposing of cooking oil properly so that next time you’ll know what to do.
+In this article, we’ll take an in-depth look at what you need to know about disposing of cooking oil properly so that you’ll know what to do next time.

 Steps for Cooking Oil Disposal: